fspieler/argwrap.vim/README.md

     `nnoremap <silent> <leader>a :ArgWrap<CR>`

-3. You can customize the wrapping/unwrapping behavior of this extension by setting values for any of the following optional global variables in your `.vimrc` file:
+3. You can customize the wrapping/unwrapping behavior of this extension by setting values for any of the following optional buffer and global variables in your `.vimrc` file:

-    *   `g:argwrap_wrap_style`
+    *   `g:argwrap_wrap_closing_brace` or `b:argwrap_wrap_closing_brace`

-        Specifies the style in which arguments should be wrapped.
+        Specifies if the closing brace should be wrapped to a new line.
+This setting is helpful when working with languages such as Google's [Go](https://golang.org/project/), which enforce coding style during compliation.

-        `'default'` argument wrapping:
+        Brace wrapping enabled (default)

         ```
         Foo(